 We have mentioned in previous news that the Microsoft Office migration is happening in two phases.
 It is a substantial undertaking and we want the transition to be as smooth as possible for you.

 Phase 1 the focus has been on substantial improvements in the importing of projects from PlansXpress and from Quick Quote.
-You will see big improvements here in stability and speed.
+Users are seeing big improvements here in stability and speed.
 It is no longer using Excel to run the import to price either your drawing or Quick Quote project.

 Moreover, there has also been a huge amount of work completed on Workbooks.
-Estimators spend a huge amount of time in Workbooks (estimating calculators) and these no longer require Excel at all.
+Estimators spend lots of time in Workbooks (estimating calculators) and these no longer require Excel at all.
 You’ll see that the look is familiar but faster, cleaner, and find the transition between Workbook screens slicker.

 You’ll also see an improvement to the look of the interface, using latest button styling.